The EPPO Regulation and the PIF Directive

 EU Member States participating in the EPPO

-Currently, 22 EU Member States participate in the enhanced cooperation to establish the EPPO.
+Currently, 22 EU Member States participate in the EPPO.
 The concept of enhanced cooperation (Articles 326 to 334 of the Treaty on the Functioning of the European Union) allows that a number of Member States agree to pursue a goal among themselves, notably the establishment of the EPPO (Articles 86(1), sub-paragraph 3 of the Treaty on the Functioning of the European Union), even if the other Member States choose to refrain from participating.

 During the negotiations to create the EPPO, 20 Member States had confirmed their wish to establish it and thus became the participating Member States when the EPPO Regulation was adopted in 2017.